 However, any amendment to TBG’s Estatuto Social and certain transactions with shareholders or their affiliates must be approved by a supermajority of shareholders controlling at least 81% of TBG’s outstanding shares.

-Separately, Petrofertil and BBPP have agreed that, unless such vote will result in approval by two-thirds or more of the outstanding shares, Petrobrás and BBPP will not vote their shares to approve certain transactions, including: (i) amendment to TBG’s corporate purpose; (ii) engaging in any business other than that relating to the Brazilian pipeline; (iii) issuance of new shares or other securities; (iv) merger or consolidation of TBG; (v) sale or disposition of fixed assets of TBG having a market value of US$5 million or more; and (vi) incurrence of any indebtedness in excess of US$10 million.

 Management

-On the Brazilian side of BBPL, Petrofertil and BBPP (the “Braz Group”) have the ability to direct the management of TBG, to control the election of a supermajority of its directors and to determine the outcome of any matter put to a vote of TBG shareholders.
+Petrofertil and BBPP (the “Braz Group”) have the ability to direct the management of TBG, to control the election of a supermajority of its directors and to determine the outcome of any matter put to a vote of TBG shareholders.

 Board of Directors

-The Shareholders’ Agreement provides that the TBG Board is to consist of six directors, five of whom are to be nominated by a majority vote of the Braz Group.
-The remaining director is to be nominated by a majority vote of Transredes, Shell and Enron (collectively, the “Bolt Group”).
-The Shareholders’ Agreement further provides, however, that should either group’s ownership interest in TBG fall below 12%, that group will forfeit the right to nominate directors, and those directors will be nominated by majority vote of all of the shareholders.
-Decisions will be made by a majority of the votes present.
+The Shareholders’ Agreement provides that the TBG Board is to consist of ten directors, eight of whom are to be nominated by a majority vote of the Braz Group.
+The remaining directors are to be nominated by a majority vote of Transredes, Shell and Enron (collectively, the “Bolt Group”).
+The Shareholders’ Agreement further provides, however, that during any period that either group’s ownership interest in TBG falls below 12%, that group will forfeit the right to nominate directors, and those directors will be nominated by majority vote of all of the shareholders.
+Decisions are be made by a majority of the votes present.
 In the event of a tie vote at a meeting of the Board, the president has a tie-breaking vote, in addition to his or her own vote as a director.
-The Board of Directors can decide on such things as TBG’s budget and the supervision of the officers.

 Officers

-The Officers are elected by the Board of Directors.
-These are to be at least two Officers, one being the Superintendent Director.
-Officers Meetings will make decisions by a majority of votes, and, if necessary, the Superintendent Director can vote twice to break a tie.
-The Officers are authorized to handle TBG’s day-to-day operations.
+The officers are elected by the Board of Directors.
+GTB is to have at least two officers, one being the Superintendent Director.
+Officers meetings make decisions by a majority vote, and, if necessary, the Superintendent Director can vote twice to break a tie.
+The officers are authorized to handle TBG’s day-to-day operations.

-Special Considerations

-Cost Overruns

-The EPC contract for GTB is a $350 MM turnkey contract with Petrobrás as contractor.
-The work under this EPC contract is mechanically complete, but a number of punchlist items remain to be completed.
-Each party has made substatial claims regarding GTB.
-Petrobrás has claimed for over $100 MM and GTB has counter-claimed, for noncompliance and punchlist work, for over $20MM.
-GTB believes that less than $500,000 of Petrobrás’ claim is valid, an assessment that was confirmed by an independent company specializing in these types of claims.
-Petrobrás has proposed settlement at approximately $30 MM.
-GTB believes this is substantially greater than the amount due Petrobrás under the EPC.
-Negotiations between Petrobrás and GTB are continuing.

-GTB over its construction budget due primarily to the capitalized interest relative to construction delays.

-On the TBG side, construction claims on the northern line have been settled.
-At this time, Enron is not aware of any outstanding claims on the southern part of TBG that has been completed.

-TBG currently forecasts construction costs within the original budget.
-This will depend on final settlement of future construction claims, if any.

 Employees